 1 Definition: A "psychiatric assessment" is an interview with an adult or child or his or her family member or other collateral, performed by a psychiatrist or nurse practitioner in psychiatry (NPP), or physician assistant with specialized training approved by the Office.
-A psychiatric assessment may occur at any time during the course of treatment, for the purposes of diagnosis, treatment planning, medication therapy, and/or consideration of general health issues. https://omh.ny.gov/omhweb/clinic_restructuring/part599/part-599.pdf minimum of 30 minutes must be spent with the client to bill for a Psychiatric Assessment.
+A psychiatric assessment may occur at any time during the course of

-- c.
+- relevant codes described in the OMH CPT Procedure Weight and Rate Schedule.
+A minimum of 30 minutes must be spent with the client to bill for a Psychiatric Assessment. - c.
 Article 32 clinics, or Article 31 clinics with an integrated license to provide substance use disorder (SUD) services, may use HCPCS code H0014 (alcohol and/or drug services; ambulatory detoxification), if activities related to the induction require a discrete period of time and/or additional staff involvement above and beyond any E&M CPT coded service provided during the visit (e.g., in-office evaluation and monitoring of withdrawal symptoms by a nurse or physician). - 5.
 For visits related to buprenorphine maintenance, claims should include opioid use disorder as a primary or additional diagnosis.
 In Article 31 clinics, these visits should be categorized as Psychotropic Medication Treatment Visits2 and submit claims using relevant codes described in the OMH CPT Procedure Weight and Rate Schedule. - 6.
 Guidance on provision, storage, administration, and billing for extended-release buprenorphine is forthcoming from OASAS.